All Episodes

 Because a year ago, Assad was winning this civil war.

-There was no re that that's why we were thinking Of going in and helping the so-called rebels, because Assad was winning.
+That's why we were thinking of going in and helping the so-called rebels because Assad was winning.

-There would have been there was nothing in it for him to start gassing his own people.
+There would have been, there was nothing in it for him to start gassing his own people.

 And I started hearing this from more and more people.